-We considered this area to be a key audit matter, given that the estimation of the allowance for expected credit losses involves a significant inherent risk of error, requires the Bank's Management Board to exercise significant judgement and, given the size of the loan portfolio, has a material impact on the financial statements.
+We considered this area to be a key audit matter, given that the estimation of the allowance for expected credit losses involves a significant inherent risk of error, requires the Parent Company's Management Board to exercise significant judgement and, given the size of the loan portfolio, has a material impact on the consolidated financial statements.

-- In the case of individually significant exposures, we implemented the following procedures: - ✓ assessing the correctness of the identification of a material increase in credit risk and indications of impairment, - ✓ substantive audit procedures on a selected sample in regards to the correctness of the classification of customers into the relevant risk classes (baskets), - for impaired exposures, we critically assessed key assumptions, in particular: estimates of collateral values, projected scenarios and their assigned probabilities, timings and amounts of expected cash flows, including cash flows. - We assessed the adequacy and completeness of the disclosures in the separate financial statements in accordance with applicable accounting standards. - We analysed events after the balance sheet date with regard to the possible need to revise expected loss estimates and with regard to the classification of credit exposures. - We analysed the sensitivity analysis carried out by the Management Board of the level of allowance for expected credit losses due to deterioration or improvement in risk parameters. - We analysed and reconciled the selected input data used to determine default parameters and estimate expected credit losses
+- ✓ assessing the correctness of the identification of a material increase in credit risk and indications of impairment, - ✓ substantive audit procedures on a selected sample in regards to the correctness of the classification of customers into the relevant risk classes (baskets), - ✓ for impaired exposures, we critically assessed key assumptions, in particular: estimates of collateral values, projected scenarios and their assigned probabilities, timings and amounts of expected cash flows, including cash flows. - We assessed the adequacy and completeness of the disclosures in the consolidated financial statements in accordance with applicable accounting standards. - We analysed events after the balance sheet date with regard to the possible need to revise expected loss estimates and with regard to the classification of credit exposures. - We analysed the sensitivity analysis carried out by the Parent Company's Management Board of the level of allowance for expected credit losses due to deterioration or improvement in risk parameters. - We analysed and reconciled the selected input data used to determine default parameters and estimate expected credit losses.